MJCA tops TXR 7-0

-After Tuckers Crossroads was retired in the top of the fourth, the game was called as rain began to fall harder.
+The Lady Saints scored twice in the first inning and five times in the second.
+After Tuckers Crossroads was retired in the top of the third inning, the game was called as rain began to fall harder.

+Annalise Wood homered and drove in two runs for Mt.
+Juliet Christian.

-Aly Dickerson had Tuckers Crossroads’ only two hits while Callie Buhler drew a pair of walks.
+Aly Dickerson had Tuckers Crossroads’ only two hits while Callie Buhler drew a pair of walks off Wood, who struck out eight.
 The Lady Hornets had four errors in the field.

 Tuckers Crossroads will travel to Watertown’s Three Forks Park to take on the Tigerettes at 4 p.m.
 Thursday.